We live in Barcelona for too long to count now. And over the time we discovered so many free things, we simply have to share them with you.

-Unfortunately, over the time many things like the castle and casa Asia got turned into paid entertainment.
+Unfortunately, over the time many things like the castle and Casa Asia got turned into paid entertainment.
 BUT, there are still endless options out there.
+Not to worry!

-We included as well the best guide for free things to do in town!
+We included here as well the best guide for free events in town!

 Besides the free staff, we highly recommend to get a scooter in Barcelona.
 It is the cheapest and fastest way to get around the city in no time.
 You can check out the cool guys at Via Vespa (www.via-vespa.com) for renting a vespa – you know, like in the movies.

 Sure, we are here for the free stuff!

 Here is our list of 59 free things to do in Barcelona to enjoy the Catalan capital on a shoe string budget, no wait…for free!

 Let’s start with a picnic…who buys the bocadillos and who brings the blanket?